MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ---
 title: Cost optimization in an IoT workload
-description: Includes guidance and recommendations that apply to the cost optimization pillar in an IoT workload.
+description: See guidance and recommendations that apply to the cost optimization pillar in an IoT workload.
 author: dominicbetts
 ms.author: dobett
-ms.date: 04/08/2022
+ms.date: 08/10/2022
 ms.topic: conceptual
 ms.service: architecture-center
 ms.subservice: well-architected